+- 1.5 The Organization shall comply with the applicable national laws, local laws, ratified international conventions and obligatory codes of practice, relating to the transportation and trade of forest products within and from the Management Unit, and/or up to the point of first sale. - 1.5.1 Compliance with applicable national laws, local laws, ratified international conventions and obligatory codes of practice relating to the transportation and trade of forest products up to the point of first sale is demonstrated. - 1.5.2 Compliance with CITES provisions is demonstrated, including through possession of certificates for harvest and trade in any CITES species.

+Verifiers: Documentation on applicable laws and codes; Copies of regulatory approvals, e.g. licences.

-- 1.4.3 If illegal or unauthorized activities are detected, measures are implemented to address them. - 1.5 The Organization\ shall comply with the applicable national laws\, local laws, ratified\ international conventions and obligatory codes of practice\, relating to the transportation and trade of forest products within and from the Management Unit\, and/or up to the point of first sale.
-(C1.3 P&C V4) - 1.5.1 Compliance with applicable national laws\, local laws\, ratified\ international conventions and obligatory codes of practice\ relating to the transportation and trade of forest products up to the point of first sale is demonstrated. - 1.5.2 Compliance with CITES provisions is demonstrated, including through possession of certificates for harvest and trade in any CITES species. - 1.6 The Organization\ shall identify, prevent and resolve disputes\ over issues of statutory or customary law\, which can be settled out of court in a timely manner\, through engagement with affected stakeholders\.
-(C2.3 P&C V4) - 1.6.1 A publicly available\ dispute\ resolution process is in place; developed through culturally appropriate\ engagement\ with affected stakeholders\. - 1.6.2 Disputes\ related to issues of applicable laws\ or customary law\ that can be settled out of court are responded to in a timely manner\, and are either resolved or are in the dispute\ resolution process. - 1.6.3 Up to date records of disputes related to issues of applicable laws\ or customary law, are held including: - Steps taken to resolve disputes\; - 2) Outcomes of all dispute\ resolution processes; and - 3) Unresolved disputes\, the reasons they are not resolved, and how they will be resolved. - 1.6.4 Operations cease in areas where disputes\ exist:
+- 1.6 The Organization shall identify, prevent and resolve disputes over issues of statutory or customary law, which can be settled out of court in a timely manner, through engagement with affected stakeholders. - 1.6.1 A publicly available dispute resolution process is in place; developed through culturally appropriate engagement with affected stakeholders, that requires proactive and culturally appropriate engagement to identify disputes. - 1.6.2 Disputes related to issues of applicable laws or customary law that can be settled out of court are responded to in a timely manner, and are either resolved or are in the dispute resolution process. - 1.6.3 Up-to-date records of disputes related to issues of applicable laws or customary law, are held including: - 1) Steps taken to resolve disputes; - 2) Outcomes of all dispute resolution processes; and - 3) Unresolved disputes, the reasons they are not resolved, and how they will be resolved.